Physaria ludoviciana

 Physaria ludoviciana is a species of flowering plant in the mustard family Brassicaceae, with the common names of bladder pod, silver bladderpod, louisiana bladderpod, and foothill bladderpod.
 It used to be Lesquerella ludoviciana which is now a synonym.
+The plant is a source of auricolic acid, a rare fatty acid.

 Description

 Physaria ludoviciana is a taprooted perennial, growing 6-16 inches tall.
 The flowers have four sepals and four yellow petals and six stamens.
 The leaves are simple, narrow, and covered with stellate-pilose hairs.
 The basal leaves are produced in a rosette.
 The two loculed fruits are a globe-like silicle with dense pilose hairs.
 Flowering occurs in early spring to mid/late summer, and some plants are polyploids.